Parents and grandparents

 With so many parents having to loan or gift money to their adult children to help them buy their first home, what happens to that money after a relationship breakdown is an increasing concern.
 If you are contemplating this sort of investment, it’s a good idea to talk to us first.
 We can help you decide if the money is a loan or a gift, and if it is a loan how it is going to be protected.

 Setting out a formal legal agreement between all the parties can help prevent complications later on.
-There are routes available that ensure you can help your child get on the property ladder, while still protecting your wealth as an individual:
+There are various ways to ensure you can help your child get on the property ladder, while still protecting your wealth as an individual:

 By safeguarding the money you’ve put towards the property, we can make sure it can be available again if the relationship ends and you want to use the money to help your child (and their children) set up home again.